The Clark Sisters: First Ladies of Gospel: Plot

 The film centers on the formation of gospel group The Clark Sisters, the daughters and pupils of gospel singer and devout Christian Mattie Moss Clark.
 The plot follows their journey from their hometown of Detroit to becoming the highest-selling gospel group in music history.

 Cast

 Production

-The movie was filmed between January and February 2019 in Toronto, Canada.

 On March 27, 2019, it was announced that Queen Latifah's Flavor Unit Productions had greenlit the film to be released in 2020.
 Queen Latifah, Mary J. Blige, Missy Elliott, Loretha Jones and Holly Carter served as executive producers for the film.

 The Clark Sisters: First Ladies of Gospel is the first authorized biopic about the group.
 The producers noted in an interview at the 2020 TCA press tour that estranged sister Denise Clark-Bradford was invited to be a part of the film but did not state the extent of her involvement.

 The film was directed by Christine Swanson and written by Sylvia L. Jones and Camille Tucker, who wrote the story.
 Kierra Sheard portrayed her real-life mother, Karen Clark Sheard.